 - Candidates include PhDs and/or MDs still in training or who have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.
 Women and minorities are encouraged to apply.

-- All applicants for Early Career Investigator Awards sponsored by a scientific council must be members of the AHA/ASA.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
-Learn more about AHA membership.
+- All applicants for Early Career Investigator Awards sponsored by a scientific council must be partners of the AHA.
+If you need to become an AHA Professional Partner, you should do so no later than May 30 for your partner account to be processed in time for the application submission deadline.
+Learn more about becoming an AHA Professional Partner.

 - An individual may not compete for similar early career investigator awards from the other American Heart Association scientific councils during the same scientific meeting.